brooksytech/retrodream-libretro/README.md

-# Retrodream Libretro - A sega dreamcast emulator for Retroarch
+# Retrodream Libretro - A Sega Dreamcast emulator for Retroarch

 This is a mirror of Retrodream Libretro, that was removed from Retroarch's github, with some slight modifications.